 I used two mini-units consisting of 0.2 gallons (0.7 liters) part A & B buckets of Spectralock Pro Premium Grout and two 2 pounds (.9 kilogram) part C cartons.

-When looking at grout removing blades and bits to purchase, consider the grout joint thickness.
+Consider the grout joint thickness when looking at grout removal blades and bits to purchase.
 Get a blade that is thinner than the grout joint.
 You do not want to be nicking the tile while trying to remove grout.

-While shopping in the store for grout removal bits, I found that details such as blade thickness are in tiny print or not available at all on some of the tool packaging.
+While shopping for grout removal bits, I found that details such as blade thickness are in tiny print or unavailable on some of the tool packaging.

 TOOLS USED FOR RE-GROUTING A SHOWER FLOOR